 If you are a non-registered beneficial shareholder, a voting information form (also known as a VIF), instead of a form of proxy, may be enclosed.
 You must follow the instructions provided by your intermediary in order to vote your common shares.
+Non-registered beneficial shareholders who have not duly appointed themselves as proxyholders will be able to attend the Meeting as guests, but guests will not be able to vote at the Meeting.

-DATED at Toronto, Ontario this 6th day of April, 2018.
+DATED at Toronto, Ontario this 30th day of March, 2020.